telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

 * [DataSource]({% slug overview_kendoui_datasourcecomponent %})&mdash;The DataSource is one of the pivotal Kendo UI components.
 It is an abstraction for using local or remote data and a key concept in understanding how the Grid functions.
 * [Remote CRUD Operations]({% slug cruddataoperations_kendoui_datasourcecomponent %}#remote-transport-crud-operations)&mdash;The section elaborates on scenarios, in which data is retrieved from and submitted to a remote data service through HTTP requests made by the Kendo UI DataSource.
 * [Remote Data Binding]({% slug remote_data_binding_grid %})&mdash;The article provides information on server filtering, paging, and other features of the Grid.
-* [Grid Editing Functionality]({% slug editing_kendoui_grid_widget %})&mdash;The editing functionality of the Grid allows you to manipulate the way its data is presented.
 * [Kendo UI Editing Functionality]({% slug kendoui_editing_gettingstarted %})&mdash;The editing functionality in some Kendo UI widgets, including the Grid, is implemented with a specific editor element or form that is bound to the model by using the [Kendo UI MVVM bindings]({% slug overview_mvvmpattern_kendoui %}).

 ### Initialize the Grid

 Use either of the two primary approaches to create Kendo UI Grids:

-* From empty `<div>` elements.
+* From an empty `<div>` element.
-* From HTML tables.
+* From an HTML table.

-To initialize a scrollable Grid with a set height in a PanelBar, TabStrip, or Window, you need to consider some additional layout specifics of the widget.
-For more information on this scenario, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#hidden-containers).

-#### From Empty div Elements
+#### From an Empty div

 When you initialize the Grid from an empty `<div>` element, all Grid settings are provided in the initialization script statement.
-This means that you have to describe the layout of the Grid in JavaScript.
+This means that you have to describe the layout and configuration of the Grid in JavaScript.

 ###### Example